DimaGaz/intro-to-kaggle-competition/README.md

 # Get Started
 I created a project `intro-to-kaggle-competition` in my GitHub account and clone it to my local PC using the following command `git clone`.
 Next, I opened a new project in my PyCharm editor.
 Before starting work on a project, it is a good practice to create a virtual environments for it.
 I have created a virtual environment using the following steps:
 1. Open Anaconda prompt or PyCharm terminal
-2. Create a virtual environment for the repo: `conda create --name intro-to-kaggle-competition python=3.8`
+2. Create a virtual environment for the repo: `conda create --name intro-to-kaggle-competition`
 3. Activate the inviroment: `conda activate intro-to-kaggle-competition` (the enviroment will change from `base` to `conda activate intro-to-kaggle-competition`, and we will see it in the propmt)
 4. Install ipykernel `conda install -c anaconda ipykernel` and after installing it execute `python -m ipykernel install --user --name=intro-to-kaggle-competition`
 5. Install jupyter `conda install jupyter`